 - Psychotic Depression – Similar to major Depression, psychotic Depression has some additional psychotic Symptoms such as hallucinations, delusions and paranoia.

 - Post partum Depression – Symptoms of Depression in women who have just delivered a baby are likely to experience post-partum Depression in the weeks and months to follow.
 This is usually due to the hormonal change and can affect mood instantly.

 - Some women at the start of their period experience premenstrual dysphoric Depression.
 They also experience other symptoms along with it such as anxiety, fatigue, mood swings, etc. Symptoms of Depression in teen girls are usually a cause of this type of Depression.

 - Situational Depression – Although this is not a technical term in psychiatry, your Depression doctor may call this “stress response syndrome” as this happens as a response to a stressful event in your life causing you a depressive mood

 - Atypical Depression – this type of Depression is not like any other.
-It describes a pattern of depressive Symptoms that can be improved by a happy incident that happens to them.
-Some Symptoms of Atypical Depression are increased appetite, oversleeping, oversensitive reactions to others criticisms and a felling of heaviness in your body, arms and legs especially
+It describes a pattern of depressive symptoms that can be improved by a happy incident that happens to them.
+Some Symptoms of Atypical Depression are increased appetite, oversleeping, oversensitive reactions to others criticisms, and a feeling of heaviness in your body, arms, and legs especially

-While some types of mild Depression can be treated by constant support of family, friends and self awareness through regular exercise, meditation, etc, others require professional help.
+While some types of mild depression can be treated by the constant support of family, friends, and self-awareness through regular exercise, meditation, etc, others require professional help.

 There are several kinds of Depression doctors in order to provide different clinical Depression treatments.
-While therapy can help patients understand the mess in their minds better and untangle the confusions, some complex cases require medications to be treated.
+While Therapists can help patients understand the mess in their minds better and untangle the confusion, some complex cases require medications to be treated.